DoTheEvo/Traefik-simplest-step-by-step/README.md

     DEFAULT_NETWORK=traefik_net
     ```

+  *extra info:*</br>
-    *extra info:* command `docker-compose config` shows how will compose look
+  command `docker-compose config` shows how compose will look
-    with the variables filled in.</br>
+  with the variables filled in.
-    Also getting in to the container with `docker container exec -it traefik sh`
+  Also entering container with `docker container exec -it traefik sh`
   and then `printenv` can be useful.

+- **create traefik-docker-compose.yml file**.</br>
-- **create traefik-docker-compose.yml** file.
-It's a simple typical compose file.
+  It's a simple typical compose file.</br>
-Port 80 is mapped since we want traefik to be in charge of whot comes on it - use it as entrypoint.
+  Port 80 is mapped since we want traefik to be in charge of what comes on it - using it as an entrypoint.
-Port 8080 is for dashboard where traefik shows info and stats.
+  Port 8080 is for dashboard where traefik shows info.
+Mount of docker.sock is needed,
-Mount of docker.sock is needed so it can actually do its job communicating with docker.
+  so it can actually do its job interacting with docker.
   Mount of traefik.yml is what gives the static traefik configuration.
   The default network is set to the one created in the first step, as it will be set in all other compose files.

     `traefik-docker-compose.yml`
     ```